CorrelAid/coc/2019_meetup_berlin/coc.md

 Participants engaging in harassing behavior may be sanctioned in any way organizers deem appropriate.
 Participants may be given a formally warning to stop the behaviour and expelled if they continue or immediately expelled from the meetup without refund.

-Attendants of the CorrelAid meetup 2019 agree to:

-- Be considerate in speech and actions, and actively seek to acknowledge and respect the boundaries of fellow attendees.
-- Refrain from demeaning, discriminatory, or harassing behavior and speech.
+Attendants of the CorrelAid meetup 2019 agree to refrain from demeaning, discriminatory, or harassing behavior and speech.
 Harassment includes, but is not limited to:

+- offensive comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size,
+- race, ethnicity, religion (or lack thereof), or technology choices
 - unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, or employment
+- sustained or willful disruption of discussions, talks, or other events
+- deliberate intimidation
 - continued one-on-one communication after requests to cease
+- unwanted photography or recording, including logging online activity for harassment purposes
+- pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
+- inappropriate physical contact without consent or after a request to stop
+- stalking or following
+- threats of violence or incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in - self-harm
+- use of sexual or discriminatory imagery, comments, or jokes
+- unwelcome sexual attention
 - deliberate ‘outing’ of any aspect of a person’s identity without their consent except as necessary to protect vulnerable people from intentional abuse
-- Stalking
-- Deliberate intimidation
-- Unwanted photography or recording
-- Discriminatory images in public spaces
-- Sustained or willful disruption of talks or other events
+- deliberate misgendering or use of ‘dead’ or rejected names
-- Use of sexual or discriminatory imagery, comments, or jokes
-- Offensive verbal comments related to gender and gender expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion, or technology choices.
-- Inappropriate physical contact without consent or after a request to stop, which can include grabbing as well as hugging without asking or massaging without asking
-- Unwelcome sexual attention, which can include inappropriate questions of a sexual nature, asking for sexual favours or repeatedly asking for dates or contact information
-- Alert a member of the staff if you notice a dangerous situation, someone in distress, or violations of this code of conduct, even if they seem inconsequential.
+- publication of non-harassing private communication

 We prioritize marginalized people’s safety over privileged people’s comfort.
 We will not act on complaints regarding: